Devikapavithran/Devikapavithran/README.md

 # 💫 About Me:
 hey, I'm Devika 👋<br>I'm a Data Science student with a genuine passion for making sense of messy data and turning it into something meaningful.
-I'm not just chasing trends — I actually enjoy digging into numbers, spotting patterns, and uncovering insights that matter in the real world.<br><br>My goal?
-To become a Data Analyst who doesn’t just crunch numbers, but helps people make smarter decisions through actionable insights.
+I'm not just chasing trends — I actually enjoy digging into numbers, spotting patterns, and uncovering insights that matter in the real world.

 ## 🌐 Socials: